 - April: The final transactions for the previous financial year are completed and entered into the Council’s finance system.

 - May: The Statement of Accounts is prepared and the External Audit begins.

-- June: Accounts approved by Audit and Governance committee with verbal confirmation of the External Auditor’s opinion on the accounts subject to any issues arising from the public inspection period.
+- June/July: Public Inspection Period, Accounts approved by Audit and Governance committee with verbal confirmation of the External Auditor’s opinion on the accounts subject to any issues arising from the public inspection period.

 - July/August: Final Audit Opinion received.
 Statement of Accounts Published.